Skip to main content

 Find halal stocks

-Apply the halal filter on the Ansaar equity screener to shortlist Sharia-compliant NSE stocks.
+Browse the ready-made list of halal stocks, or apply the halal filter yourself on the Ansaar equity screener to shortlist Sharia-compliant NSE names.